bocoup/aria-at-talkback-capture/README.md

 - Bundle adb.
 - Adding cross-platform support.
 The scripts were developed with MacOS in mind (which shows by the adb location assumptions, copy utils, etc).
 This should be extended to Linux and Windows platforms.
 - Security considerations around the `openWebPage.sh` script.
 - There's a speaker queue coming from TalkBack which is sometimes different from the utterances lines being captured.
 One-off instances have popped up where the difference is significant enough that an utterance could be missed.
-Worth digging into to make this more robust.
+This should be made more robust to combine both sources.
 - Investigating basic CI/CD support if this is something to move forward with.